LukeShead/ZSL-The-Climate-Menace/README.md

 ## 5.1 Qualitative and quantitative research

 When building the application, we needed to research whether people found the application fun and interactive, this meant that we would have to use surveys in order to find out the applications quality with multiple people.
 In order to do this we did two types of research, qualitative and quantitative research meant that we were able to get lots of information in order to improve the app.
-We invited people into the class to test our game.
+We invited people into the class to test our game, the test was a demo of the game and they all went through it and told us what they thought.

 | Name          | Rating 1-10   | Other feedback  |
 | ------------- |:-------------:| ---------------:|